demisto/content/Packs/CrowdStrikeFalconStreamingV2/Integrations/CrowdStrikeFalconStreamingV2/README.md

 ## Overview
-Use CrowdStrike Falcon Streaming v2 integration to connect to CrowdStrike Falcon stream and fetch events as incidents to demisto.
+Use CrowdStrike Falcon Streaming v2 integration to connect to CrowdStrike Falcon stream and fetch events as incidents to Cortex XSOAR.

 ## Define CrowdStrike API client